jerabaul29/my_bash_scripts/Readme.md

 # My bash scripts

 This folder contains a few bash scripts I use on my machines.
+You can read a bit more about some of those scripts here: https://folk.uio.no/jeanra/Informatics/increasing_bash_productivity.html .

 To add a bash script to the terminal: